abhimanyurawat348-blip/rajhans001/FLASHCARDS_SUMMARY.md

 ### User Flow
 1. Student signs up or logs in
 2. Redirected to Student Home dashboard
-3. Three flashcards displayed with hover animations
+3. Five flashcards displayed with hover animations (3 in top row, 2 in bottom row)
-4. Click any flashcard to open interactive modal
+4. Click any flashcard to open interactive modal or navigate to feature
 5. All interactions saved to Firebase in real-time

 ## Technologies Used